 Does my business need some sort of a permit to discharge to the Sanitary District of Decatur?

 If your business is considered to be a significant industrial user as defined by the Sanitary District of Decatur Pretreatment Ordinance, then your industry is required to have a wastewater discharge permit in order to discharge to the District.

 How do I get a copy of the Sanitary District of Decatur Pretreatment Ordinance?

-You can call or write to the Sanitary District of Decatur Pretreatment Clerk and request a copy, which is available for the cost of the photocopying it is 21 pages at 20 cents per page.
+You can call or write to the Sanitary District of Decatur Pretreatment Coordinator and request a copy, which is available for the cost of the photocopying it is 21 pages at 20 cents per page.
 Another way is to go to our Ordinance page on this site.

 Are you the Water Department or do you pick up garbage?